KonyDev/JobScheduler/README.md

 # KonyNativeFunctionAPI_JobScheduler
-Application to showcase the Kony native function api feature of Kony Studio using JobScheduler process.
+Application to showcase the Kony native function api feature of KonyVisualizer using JobScheduler process.
 - This application schedules the job to download file in background.
 - The downloading job can be configured
 	- Over wi-fi or mobile data.